Trenking/portfolio/README.md

 # portfolio

+Hello!
-My own portfolio with examples of works.
+This is my own portfolio whith examples of works.
+Here you can find chunks of my code from different programs/apps or some finished projects.

+Thank you for attention.